legeannd/legeannd/README.md

 ### About me

-My name is Gean Lucas and I am a fullstack developer, with emphasis in frontend technologies.
-Always learning and programming something new 💻.
+My name is Gean Lucas and I am a frontend developer, with knowledge in backend technologies too.
+Always learning and developing something new 💻.

-- 💙  Currently learning the powers of JavaScript.
+- 💙  Currently enhancing my TypeScript abilities.
-- 📚  Learning about backend with NodeJS, frontend with ReactJS, mobile with React Native, and software architecture.
+- 📚  Focusing in frontend with ReactJS and NextJS, mobile with React Native, and software architecture.
 - 🔭  I wanna solve the problems the people still don't know they have.
 - 📫  Please do not hesitate to contact me.
 <!--